 - Coventry Healthcare of Kansas

-Regarding Tricare: While WHS is not an in-network Tricare provider, we are able to file claims with Tricare for chargeable services.
-Tricare will notify the patient and/or policy holder of their determination after receiving our claim.
-WHS does accept Tricare write-offs and adjustments.
-However, Tricare offers a wide variety of healthcare plans.
-Some of these plans issue an EOB (Explanation of Benefits) directly to WHS, while others only issue EOBs to the patient and/or policy holder.
-It may be necessary for the patient to provide WHS with a copy of an EOB in order for us to apply the Tricare adjustment.
+Regarding Tricare: While WHS is not an in-network/contracted Tricare provider, we are able to file claims with Tricare for chargeable services.
+Tricare may notify the patient and/or policy holder of their determination after receiving our claim.
+WHS does not accept Tricare write-offs and adjustments.
+Tricare offers a wide variety of healthcare plans and some of these plans issue payment and an EOB (Explanation of Benefits) directly to WHS, while others issue payment directly to the patient and/or policy holder.
 Please feel free to call our office with questions about your specific Tricare policy and WHS billing.

 International Students and Mandatory Insurance